vignesh-gunda/DBMS_Project/Architecture.md

 #### USER AUTHENTICATION:
 1. Login page
-users as well as vendors
+  - users as well as vendors

-1. Register page-
+1. Register page
-  users as well as vendors
+  - users as well as vendors

 1. Forgot Password page